Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 3 Tooling with NFS Server.md

 sudo systemctl enable nfs-server.service sudo systemctl status nfs-server.service
 ```
 Export the mounts for webservers’ subnet cidr to connect as clients.
-For simplicity, we will install wer all three Web Servers inside the same subnet, but in production set up we would probably want to separate each tier inside its own subnet for higher level of security.
-To check wer subnet cidr – open wer EC2 details in AWS web console and locate ‘Networking’ tab and open a Subnet link:
+For simplicity, we will install  all three Web Servers inside the same subnet, but in production set up we would probably want to separate each tier inside its own subnet for higher level of security.
+To check  subnet cidr – open  EC2 details in AWS web console and locate ‘Networking’ tab and open a Subnet link:

 Make sure we set up permission that will allow our Web servers to read, write and execute files on NFS:
 ```